valiantlynx/tom/README.md

 *This repository was tested to be working on **June 2020**.*

 ## Getting started
+you should install the Remote - Containers vscode extention to run the container. the container is a ubuntu focal linux os. thats where you run the commands.

+I PUT THE FILE IN A DOCKER CONTAINER.
+ITS NOW A VSCODE DOCKER ENVIRONMENT.
+THUS U CAN SKIP STEP 1 AND 2.
+START AT set the ROOT...
 Before proceeding, it is recommended to backup the original contents of your GPS's internal storage.

 - Register the i386 architecture by executing `sudo dpkg --add-architecture i386` (or the equivalent for your system)